-Dussehra also is known as Vijayadashami, Dasara, Dashain, depending on the region all over the country.
-It is one of the major Hindu festivals and is celebrated for ten days.
-People worship Goddess Durga for Navratri and, on the tenth day, celebrate Dussehra.
-Festival is celebrated according to the Hindu calendar, Ashwayuja Masam, which mostly falls in the September and October months of the Gregorian calendar.
+People worship Goddess Durga for Navratri and celebrate Dussehra on the tenth day.
+Festival is celebrated according to the Hindu calendar, Ashwayuja Masam, which mainly falls in the September and October months of the Gregorian calendar.

 Why do we Celebrate Dussehra 2022?

 Vijayadashami is a significant example of the victory of good over evil.
 This festival is also the admiration of the goddess Devi as Durga or Saraswati.

 According to James Lochtefeld, Dussehra is a composite word of dasham and ahar which means ten and days.
-Vijayadashami is also the composition of two words Vijaya and Dashami, which means victory and tenth.
+Vijayadashami is also the composition of Vijaya and Dashami, which indicates victory and tenth.

 Stories behind Dussehra

 In the war, Rama killed Ravana and ended the evil.
-Ravana had ten heads, and Rama killed all the ten heads and so-called Dussehra.
+Ravana had ten heads, and Rama killed all the ten heads and so-called Dussehra images.
 Dussehra is the festival of Rama’s victory over Ravana.

 In the other story of Dussehra, in Mahabharata, Pandavas spent thirteen years of eviction, and for the last year before going to Virata, they hung all their weapons for a Shami tree for safekeeping.

 After seeing the Kaurava army, Uttar ran away.
 Then Arjuna goes to the Shami tree and worships the tree for safeguarding the weapons.
 Arjuna fights and defeats Duryodhana, Bhishma, Drona, Aswathama, Karna, and the Kuru army.
-Arjuna won the war and attained victory, on his name the festival named Vijayadashami.
+Arjuna won the war and attained victory at the festival named Vijayadashami.

 Dussehra Celebrations in Different Regions

-In north India, the festival is celebrate in honor of Rama.
+In north India, the festival is in honour of Rama.
 People there do Ramayana dramas dances at outdoor fairs by featuring the status of Ravana, Kumbhakarna, and Meghanada.
-People burn the status with a bonfire on the evening of Dussehra or Vijayadashami.
+People burn the group with a bonfire on Dussehra or Vijayadashami.

-In Kullu, Dussehra is celebrate in the Kullu valley of Himachal Pradesh.
+In Kullu, it is in the Kullu valley of Himachal Pradesh.
 A large fair is notable and every year witnesses half a million people.
-Kullu’s special feature of Dussehra is the arrival of floating deities from nearby regions and their journey to Kullu.
+Kullu’s unique feature of Dussehra is the arrival of floating deities from nearby regions and their journey to Kullu.